A Disney Mediterranean Cruise Review – Disney Magic

 Quality of the Experience

-Having been subjected recently to a cruise on Royal Caribbean, I have to say that the Disney ships are far nicer, and Disney just does things better.
+Having been subjected recently to a cruise on Royal Caribbean, I have to say that Disney cruises are far nicer, and Disney just does things better.
 On Royal Caribbean, there was a constant push by the cruise line to get you to spend more money – on alcohol, art, jewelry and gambling primarily.
-Disney doesn’t hit you over the head with any of that.
-Sure there are the Disney Vacations desk and a few stores, but otherwise there’s an overall appreciation that you paid in advance for the all-inclusive cruise experience and, other than wine, laundry and pirate costumes, there’s not much to add to the room tab.
+Disney cruises don’t hit you over the head with any of that.
+Sure there are the Disney Vacations desk and a few stores, but otherwise, there’s an overall appreciation that you paid in advance for the all-inclusive cruise experience and, other than wine, laundry and pirate costumes, there’s not much to add to the room tab.

 Feedback / Summary

-Have you gone on a Disney cruise?
+Have you gone on Disney cruises?
 What was your impression?